scalacenter/tooling-working-groups/nominations/chip-senkbeil.md

 ## Proposer

-This candidate has been nominated by Sam Halliday and seconded by Rory Graves.
+This candidate has been nominated by Sam Halliday (@fommil) and seconded by Rory Graves (@rorygraves).

 ## Qualifications and Experience